marcdejesus/TymeLyne/README.md

 <h3>More advice:</h3>
 <p>-Work on a separate branch from main if you're implementing features that require more testing</p>
 <p>-Work directly within the repository, so if you need to roll back to a previous commit, it's easier to do so through cmd line or git controls in VS Code</p>
+<p>-Push often on your branch whenever you have a stable build, so you can roll back to it if needed.</p>
 <p>-Use Figma to assist in UI Design.
 Many assets are easily transferrable towards React Native, or at least easily replicable.</p>

 <h3>What to do if you run into an issue?</h3>